SerenityOS/jakt/editors/vscode/README.md

 > vsce package
 ```

-Then install vscode by switching to the Extensions section on the left, then the `...` at the top middle and choose "Install from VSIX..." and choose the package you just created.
+Then install into vscode by switching to the Extensions section on the left, then the `...` at the top middle and choose "Install from VSIX..." and choose the package you just created.